Kai-Peng708/figbingers/README.md

 # figbingers
 Text entry technique with small screens
-"It's not about the size of your cursor, it's about the motion of the ocean." -- Rocky Wang
+"It's not about the size of your cursor, it's about the ocean of the motion." -- Rocky Wang

 ## Gesture Summary